Nicholas Robert Kew, MA (CANTAB)

 IT Expertise

-Deep knowledge of standards and protocols in general; I have been involved in the development of various Web standards, from CGI in the mid-90s to EARL today.
+Deep knowledge of standards and protocols in general; I have been involved in the development of various Web standards, including CGI in the mid-90s and more recently EARL.

 Internet